Building out a new marketplace

 Product Scope

-The pro bono world had no digital infrastructure prior to Paladin.
-Everything was run through spreadsheets, emails, and *gasp* phone calls.
-When we initially set out to build that infrastructure, a hard decision we had to make was which side of the marketplace to focus our effort on: those creating pro bono opportunities (Legal Aid Organizations), or those being recruited for them (lawyers at law firms).
-Our initial focus was on law firms, so when we finally got to shift gears to the legal aid side, we ran a blue sky discovery sprint to find what tools would create a step change to the way they worked.
-With this validation research we went wide on possible solutions, eventually leading us to identify both infrastructural changes (e.g. how we treat “external users”) and foundational new features (see below).
+Before Paladin, pro bono work relied entirely on spreadsheets, emails, and phone calls.
+When we first built that infrastructure, our initial focus was on law firms.
+When we turned our focus to the legal aid side, we ran a blue sky discovery sprint to find what tools would create a step change to the way they worked.
+This validation research went wide on possible solutions, leading us to identify both infrastructural changes (e.g. how we treat “external users”) and foundational new features (see below).

 An actionable front door to justice